 click on the name to read a short biography.

 Laura Holland - Chair Of Governors

 - Community Governor

 I joined the governing body as a community governor in 2009.
 Now both my young children (4 & 7) attend the school.
 I have lived in Whittlesey for the past 15 years.
 I work for Cancer Research UK as a senior manager in volunteer fundraising.
 I have always had a great interest in primary education and I have watched the school change and grow over the years and I wish to ensure that it continues to be a strong part of the community within which I live.

-Vice Chair -vacant
+Jenny Johnson - Vice Chair

 Laura Hemmaway - Parent Governor